gvwilson/thirdbit/src/fiction/iffy/index.md

 Oxygen uptake, metabolic efficiency, chromatin structure—it'll take a while to sort it all out."

-Governor Stern cocked his head to the side.
+Governor Stern Rothera cocked his head to the side.
 Every third person in Antarctica had inherited some minor tweak from grandparents or great-grandparents who had wanted a more efficient body,